eoinlarkin/trax/README.md

     - If the activity relates to the current logged in user, the user has the option to either **Edit** or **Delete** the activity.
     - Key metrics such as average heart rate, distance and elevation are summarised at the start of the page.
     - Plots are displayed under the key metrics table, with a map providing an overview of the track and separate plots for both heart rate and elevation.
-- **Edit Activiy Page**
+- **Edit Activity Page**
   - <details>
     <summary><strong style="color:skyblue">Screenshot:</strong></summary>
     <img src="./docs/screenshots/trax-edit-activity-page.png" alt="signout-page"/>
     </details>
   - The user can access this page if they choose to edit an activity that they have uploaded.
   - Within this page, the user can edit either the activity name or description
-  - Defensive programming is employed to ensure tha the length of the data input is not longer than the maximum lengths specifed in the database schema.
+  - Defensive programming is employed to ensure tha the length of the data input is not longer than the maximum lengths specified in the database schema.

 ### Future Additional Features